Opinion: Critical journalists routinely threatened in Pakistan | DW | 19.08.2020

 After few hours, I was again blindfolded, handcuffed, and my mouth was taped.
 I was carried outside the jail and thrown into what felt like a big vehicle with leather seats and air conditioning.

-I heard one of my assailants say that "this guy is not Zarak Khan," and there seemed to have been a mistake.
+I heard one of my assailants say, "This guy is not Zarak Khan," and that there seemed to have been a mistake.

 One of the guys took off the handcuffs behind my back, and I heard them run away.